kasparsd/vip-quickstart/README.md

 This is a fork of the [VIP Quickstart development environment](http://vip.wordpress.com/documentation/quickstart/) with improved performance and reliability.
 This project is not affiliated with Automattic.

+## Project Goals

+Create a reliable config based development environment for working with multiple VIP sites.
+See the [work in progress](https://github.com/kasparsd/vip-veryquickstart/pull/2/files).

 ## Requirements

 - [VirtualBox 5.x](https://www.virtualbox.org/wiki/Downloads)